 What type of system am I going to grow them in?

 Smaller growers will use worm bins or worm beds for raising smaller quantities for their own use.
-Larger commercial worm farming operations will use big “worm bed systems” or some type of automated production growing system like the UNCO System used in the video.
+Larger commercial worm farming operations will use big “worm bed systems” or some type of automated production growing system like the UNCO System used in the video on our home page.